 6. Build your own brand

-You work towards a single goal and the goal is turning your passion into business.
+You work towards a single goal and the goal is turning your passion into a business.
 Doing so, you also create and build your own brand recognition for yourself and your business.

 Just as today you are dreaming of having your own business, a decade later, another young girl would be wishing the same.
 She might not be as bold as you were, but she can surely take the leap using you as a role model.
 Sounds good, right?